 \subsection{Compiler Optimizations}

-To generate efficient code for neural network operators, the compiler has to apply a large set of complex code optimizations.
-It includes operator fusion; multi-level tiling and register blocking which improve data reuse; loop reordering, array packing \cite{goto2008anatomy} and data prefetching which improve the memory access patterns; loop skewing which enables the extraction of wavefront parallelism from multi-layer recurrent neural networks; parallelization; loop unrolling; vectorization; full/partial tile separation; tuning optimization parameters to the target architecture (e.g., choosing tile sizes or loop unrolling factors that are optimal for the target machine using auto-tuning \cite{opentuner}).
-There are two major families of optimizing compilers: compilers that allow semi-automatic code optimization and compilers that are fully automatic.
+To generate efficient code for NN operators, a compiler has to apply a large set of complex code optimizations.
+It includes operator fusion; multi-level tiling and register blocking which improve data reuse; loop reordering, array packing \cite{goto2008anatomy} and data prefetching; loop skewing which enables the extraction of wavefront parallelism from multi-layer RNNs; parallelization; loop unrolling; vectorization; full/partial tile separation; tuning optimization parameters to the target architecture (e.g., tile sizes or loop unrolling factors).
+There are two major families of optimizing compilers: compilers that allow semi-automatic code optimization and fully automatic compilers.

-\mysubsubsection{Compilers with semi-automatic code optimization (scheduling languages)} The main idea in these compilers is to separate the algorithm from the optimizations.
-A program in this case has two parts:

-\begin{itemize}[leftmargin=*] \item The first part specifies the algorithm without specifying how this algorithm is optimized. \item The second part specifies how the algorithm is optimized (transformed).
-This is done through a set of high-level scheduling commands (optimization commands) for common optimizations. \end{itemize}

-Halide~\cite{halide2012}, Tiramisu~\cite{baghdadi2019tiramisu}, and TVM~\cite{chen2018tvm} are examples of compilers that allow semi-automatic optimization.
-The main advantage of this approach is to allow the user to have full control over how the code should be optimized.
+\mysubsubsection{Compilers with semi-automatic code optimization (scheduling languages)} The main idea in these compilers is to separate the algorithm from optimizations.
+A program, in this case, has two parts: The first part specifies the algorithm without specifying how it is optimized.
+The second part specifies how the algorithm is optimized (transformed).
+This is done through a set of high-level scheduling commands for common optimizations.
+Halide \cite{halide_2012}, Tiramisu \cite{baghdadi2019tiramisu}, and TVM \cite{chen2018tvm} are examples of compilers that allow semi-automatic optimization.
+The main advantage of this approach is it allows a user to have full control over how code should be optimized.
 This is important because fully automatic optimization techniques do not always succeed in providing the best performance.

 Semi-automatic deep learning compilers usually provide a library of highly optimized deep learning operators.
 The compiler then only needs to decide automatically whether to apply certain optimizations such as operator fusion.
 All other optimizations are encoded manually in the library using scheduling commands.
-This minimizes the number of automatic decisions that the compiler needs to make and thus guarantee the best possible performance.
+This minimizes the number of decisions that the compiler needs to make and thus guarantees the best possible performance.
 Note that semi-automatic compilers usually also have automatic optimization modules, but such modules can be disabled if necessary.